Azure/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 Add a deployment to the batch endpoint
 --------------------------------------

 One batch endpoint can have multiple deployments hosting different models.
+Use below command to add a new deployment to an existing batch endpoint.

 .. code-block:: bash